johnwriting/writing/content/the_view.md

 Their four-door Sudan pulled into the parking lot 10am on Sunday, at the start of April.
 Rachael made sure to pull the e-brake and lock all the doors as the two climbed out of the car, double-water-bottled mini-packs strapped to their backs.

 “Wow, couldn’t have asked for a better day!”
-Andy said as Rachel took a swig of water.
+Andy said as Rachael took a swig of water.
 “Here, I’ll get that for you.”
 He put her water bottle back in the backpack.

 “Thanks, babe.
 It is gorgeous out.
 I can smell the new life in the air.”
 She stuck her nose up, high enough to meet Andy’s shoulders.